ybogdatov/portfolio/README.md

 # Yan Bogdatov - Portfolio
 ## About me
 Hi, I am Yan!
-Motivated, team-work oriented and resposible Data Analyst.
-I hold MSc Applied Data Science with merit and 2:1 BSc Business Information Systems.
+Motivated, team-work oriented and responsible Data Analyst.
+I hold MSc in Applied Data Science with merit and a 2:1 BSc in Business Information Systems.
 Had an experience as Technology Consultant at KPMG.
-## Protfolio
+## Portfolio
 ### :bike: BikeShop Data Analysis
 #### Project Description
-Creating executive dashboard in Excel and Tableau from SQL database of BikeShop.
+Creating an executive dashboard in Excel and Tableau from the SQL database of BikeShop.
 #### Results
-SQL Sript to get the data from the database
+SQL Script to get the data from the database

 <img src="https://github.com/ybogdatov/portfolio/blob/main/Screenshots/Ssms_SWsx2XmrNn.png" width="500" height="500">